 Gug and Looking are two interconnected works I created for the 2019's University of Greenwich Second Year Show.
 Titled square_one, this is an annual exhibition supported by the School of Design and organised by students in their second year of University.
 The works I presented respond to the subject of gay casual dating and hookups in London in 2019.

 Finding someone worth spending time with in that sea of closeted individuals and body shamers that is Grindr is a constant reminder that there is still loads to do for our community.
 A visible sign of this issue is the number of people who don't show a picture of their face on their profile.
 Blank profiles and torso-only users have become the norm on Grindr.
 Not to mention those who prefer posting a picture of their cat or a screenshot from a Facebook post about Ruislip Lido: "The Only Beach In London You Can Get To By Tube" instead of their face.

 By collecting as many examples of face-less profiles as I could, I created Looking.
-I needed a work that would be as conceptually as effective as it was visually.
-Thus I looped the screenshots I collected into a fast slideshow which is played back by a digital frame.
+I needed a work that would be effective both conceptually and visually.
+I looped the screenshots I collected into a slideshow that is played back by a digital frame.
 The device is the only physical work installed at the exhibition.

 Gardner, L. (2016).
 Identity Crisis on Grindr. [online] WUSSY MAG.
 Available at: https://www.wussymag.com/all/2016/8/2/identity-crisis-on-grindr [Accessed 15 May 2019].

 En.wikipedia.org. (n.d.).
 Grindr. [online] Available at: https://en.wikipedia.org/ wiki/Grindr [Accessed 16 May 2019].